Guccifer123/raspberry-pi-setting-up/en/step_5.md

 --- collapse ---

 ---
-title: First start up after installing NOOBS?
+title: First-time start-up with NOOBS
 ---

-If this is the first time starting your Raspberry Pi you will see the Noobs installer.
+If this is the first time you're starting your Raspberry Pi with an SD card containing NOOBS, you will see the NOOBS installer.
+This software will walk you through installing the Raspbian operating system (OS).

-+ You will be offered a choice when the installer has loaded.
-You should check the box for **Raspbian**, and then click **Install**.
++ When the installer has loaded, it will offer you a choice of which OS to install.
+Check the box for **Raspbian**, and then click **Install**.

 ![install](images/install.png)

-+ Click **Yes** at the warning dialog, and then sit back and relax.
-It will take a while, but Raspbian will install.
++ Click **Yes** in the warning dialogue box, and then sit back and relax.
+The Raspbian installation process will take a bit of time.

 ![installing](images/installing.png)

-+ When Raspbian has been installed, click **OK** and your Raspberry Pi will restart and Raspbian will then boot up.
++ When Raspbian has been installed, click **OK**.
+Your Raspberry Pi will restart, and Raspbian will then boot up.

 ![installed](images/installed.png)